danieldantasdev/DesignPatternsInUse/README.md

     - **Observer Pattern**: Defines a dependency between objects so that when one object changes its state, all its dependents are notified and updated automatically.
 It's ideal for implementing distributed event handling systems, where the act of changing one object's state needs to be reflected in another.

     - **Command Pattern**: Turns a request into a stand-alone object that contains all information about the request.
 This transformation allows you to parameterize methods with different requests, delay or queue a request's execution, and support undoable operations.
-It's particularly useful for operations that must be executed in a variety of different scenarios.

     - **Iterator Pattern**: Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 This pattern is useful for collections of objects to provide a standard way to traverse them and potentially access a selection of elements without exposing the internal structure.